 For 7 years we were official Safer Internet Committee for Croatia in the INSAFE and we organized multimedia exhibitions of students’ works, lectures and workshops for teachers, parents, students and local communities (reach 50 000 participants) as well as special issue of our digital magazine Pogled kroz prozor each February for the Safer Internet Day.
 In 2013 we were announced as the best Safer Internet Committee among 99 countries.

-NGO “Suradnici u učenju” was partner or organized several projects on national and international level.
+NGO “Suradnici u učenju” was partner or organized several projects on national and international levels.
+Below you may find more information about our projects.

 Pet za net